ARSadri/RobustGaussianFittingLibrary/README.md

 ```
 make
 ```
 **Note**: if you are using windows, you can used mingwin and it has a make in its bin folder with a different name.
 Copy it and rename it to make.
+Also you would need rm from coreutils.
 ## Usage from Python
 A Python wrapper is also provided.
 Tha wrapper will be looking for the .so shared library file.
 The wrapper is in the file cWrapper.py and is used by other python files.